Webtrends SaaS Solutions Security Statement

 All personnel who handle storage media used in the Webtrends SaaS solutions must comply with Webtrends SaaS Operations Data Handling Policy.

 Webtrends’ decommissioning procedures are designed to prevent access to client data by unauthorized persons.
 Webtrends follows NIST Guidelines for Media Sanitization (Special Pub 800-88) to destroy data.
 All printed Confidential Information, including Client Data, is disposed of in secured containers for shredding.

 Webtrends deletes all client data, other than backup copies held for disaster recovery purposes, on a scheduled basis following termination of contract.

 6 Access Control & Physical Security

-Webtrends VP of Global IT manages access control policies and procedures for the corporate network, and Webtrends Director of Global SaaS Operations manages access control policies and procedures for the SaaS production network.
+Webtrends VP Technology & Security manages access control policies and procedures for the corporate network and access control policies and procedures for the SaaS production network.
 Webtrends SaaS Operations maintains a list of all staff authorized to access SaaS Operations data centers.

 6.1 User Access Management